bucs110a0spring22/final-project-isabeltozer1/README.md

 ## Project Description *(Software Lead)*

-<< Our final project is going to be an interactive game in which the player picks an avatar to be a climber and a level and ascends a rock climbing slope.
+<< Our final project is an interactive game in which the player picks an avatar to be a climber and a level and ascends a rock climbing slope.
 The player will click on the holds associated with their level (color coded and varying distances depending on level).
 There is a that restarts after timer after each new hold the climber moves to.
 If the player waits too long the climber will get too tired and fall off.
 If the player chooses a hold too far away they will fall off.
 The player wins by reaching the top! >>

 ***